- Boat Name: Llanoria

 was based in Victoria, Canada in the 70's and competed in both the 1973 and 1979 World Championships in Seattle.
 Harry Hofmann and his son Peter then acquired her and performed a complete rebuild in the mid 80's.
 After a brutal t-bone collision in 1985 with

 KA8 Pacemaker the boat was out of the water until June 2011.
 Llanoria's performance since her restoration at Jespersen Boatbuilders has been impressive.
 She placed 3rd in her post-restoration debut at the 2011 World Championships in Finland in a field of 45 boats, then placed 2nd at the 2012 European Championships in Nynashamn.
 In 2013 she was again on the podium, placing 3rd at the 2013 Robbe & Berking sponsored World Championships in Flensburg.
 Llanoria dominated the warmup regatta at the abandoned 2014 European Championships at Falmouth and won the 2015 World Championships on Quiberon Bay, near La Trinite sur Mer in France under Eric Jespersen's steady hand.
-The same crew on Llanoria recently won the European Championships at Brunnen, Switzerland in the 2016 European Championships.
-Lannoria is now on her way back to the Pacific Northwest and will next compete in the 2017 Worlds in Vancouver.
+The same crew on Llanoria recently won the 2016 European Championships at Brunnen, Switzerland, as well as the 2016 North Americans in San Francisco under Ben Mumford.
+Llanoria is now back in the Pacific Northwest and will next compete in the 2017 Worlds in Vancouver.